synfonaut/Open-Directory/README.md

 * add blurb about how you can make money on opendirsv
 * allow markdown in description
 * about page (BSV particle effect, only run when active)
+* beta tag, let people know it's a new thing and an experiment

 ### cleanup
 * compile step, minify, convert to c:// and export for web & bitcoin output